mwong4386/youtube-playlist/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+# Incentive

+1. The youtube playlist sometime suggest something which is not on playlist
+1. Skip the long intro, e.g. the First take and some mv sometimes contains a long intro

+# To Start

 In the project directory, you can run:

-### `npm run build`
+## `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the app to the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.